 Bottom line: While a recurring monthly income is more stable than single sales, the expectations are that you’ll continually be providing your readers with value each and every month.
 You’ll have to figure out ways to maintain members from month to month.

 Speaking or Classes

 Perhaps being somewhere other than behind a computer or cell phone screen is for you.
 Maybe you want to teach or lecture in person.
 There are a number of conferences out there or local culinary schools that might want your expertise either in the kitchen or in the digital space.

-Bottom line: As a food blogger, you have a number of skills that can be transferred either through in person speaking engagements or in classes.
+Bottom line: As a food blogger, you have a number of skills that can be transferred either through in-person speaking engagements or in classes.
 This can help your credibility and get your name out.
 It can also give your raving fans an opportunity to meet you and learn from you in person.

-While not an easy stream, there are a number of podcasts which have been monetized through sponsorships and ads.
+While not an easy stream, there are a number of podcasts that have been monetized through sponsorships and ads.
 Ads on podcasts work similarly to regular ads except it is based on downloads.
 You’ll need to work out what your RPM is.
 The more downloads the more you can command.

 Podcasting is one of the least competitive spaces.
 In the food space, anything that you can do to put yourself out there to expand the awareness in your brand can only benefit you.
-Like blogging, this might take time to monetize this way, however the rewards seem to go to the early adopters of new media.
+Like blogging, this might take time to monetize this way, however, the rewards seem to go to the early adopters of new media.

 Maybe it isn’t possible or there isn’t a market near you about a topic that is near and dear to your heart.
 It can be food or blogging related.
 It needs to be an area that you have mastered.

 Now there is no mastery police or expert police, but it should be something a beginner would find value in.
 This is a record once (possibly tweak as you go along) and you are able to sell it regularly.